andygrunwald/gotrap/README.md

 ```

 *gotrap* receives messages by AMQP.
+The AMQP section contain settings for the AMQP broker.

 This settings are typical parts of a broker like [RabbitMQ](http://rabbitmq.com).
 The settings `host`, `port`, `username`, `password` and `vhost` are values to get access to the AMQP broker.
 `exchange` and `queue` are the components where the new created message by Gerrit will be stored.